AguaClara/Textbook/Sedimentation/Sed_Design.rst

 The diffusers create a line jet that spans the entire length of the sedimentation tank.
 This line jet enters the bay going down, but we want the water to ultimately flow up to make our vertical flow sedimentation tank.
 To get the flow to redirect upwards, we use a **jet reverser**, which is half of a pipe that is laid in the bottom of the bay.

 You may be wondering, why do we need a jet reverser in the first place?
 Why don't we just have the diffusers point up to avoid having to change the flow in the first place?
 The answer has multiple components.

-First, if the diffusers were to point up, they could clog if anything settles in them.
+- If the diffusers were to point up, they could clog if anything settles in them.
 While this is unlikely due to the high velocity of flow exiting the small cross-sectional area diffuser, it is something that is avoided by pointing them down.
-Second, if flow were just to point directly up, it would not have an opportunity to sufficiently spread in the sedimentation bay, which could lead to "short-circuiting" and poor flow distribution overall.
-Third, the jet reverser functions as a way to keep flocs suspended by ensuring that anything that settles will be propelled back up from the force of the diffuser jet.
+- If flow were just to point directly up, it would not have an opportunity to sufficiently spread into the width of the sedimentation bay, which could lead to "short-circuiting" and poor flow distribution overall.
+- The jet reverser functions as a way to keep flocs suspended by ensuring that anything that settles will be propelled back up from the force of the diffuser jet.
+Because the diffusers and jet reverser are responsible for resuspension, their design must meet minimum velocity requirements [[[[link]]]].
 The jet reverser and diffuser alignment is not symmetrical; the diffusers are offset from the jet reverser centerline.
 This is intentionally done to ensure that the diffuser jet never collapses to promote a floc blanket, which will be discussed next.

 There is a lot of research interest in determining the optimal upflow velocity for floc blankets considering that high velocity is better for resuspension but breaks more flocs.
 Currently, AguaClara plants use an upflow velocity of 1 mm/s.

 [[[[PICTURE OF FLAT BOTTOM, CENTERED, and OFFSET JET]]]]